-As mentioned above, be sure to seek veterinary treatment as soon as possible for severe cases of diarrhea, such as bloody diarrhea, diarrhea in young puppies, or if the condition lasts longer than two days.
+As mentioned above, be sure to seek veterinary treatment as soon as possible for severe cases of diarrhea, such as bloody diarrhea, diarrhea in young puppies, or if the condition lasts longer than 24 hours.

-Treating diarrhea usually involves rehydration, withholding food to ensure the digestive irritant has fully worked its way out, and/or medication and possible procedures.
+Treating diarrhea usually involves rehydration, withholding food to ensure the digestive irritant has fully worked its way out, and medication.

 Elimination diet: Pets being tested for a food allergy or intolerance may need to go on a bland elimination diet to determine the cause of their symptoms.
+These diets have to be very exact—absolutely no other foods are allowed (even treats) except for the elimination diet.
 Ask your vet for the exact route your pup needs to take and expect to try all sorts of new proteins in the future (kangaroo, alligator, and more!).

-Medication: You may need to bring in a stool sample so your vet can test for parasites.
-If the stool tests positive for parasites, you will need antibiotics or anti-parasitic medication, and this usually is administered every day for 7 to 10 days.
-If the stool is negative for parasites, your vet may want a physical exam and will run a blood test to check for elevated enzyme levels in the liver to determine the cause of tummy upset, which can be a foreign body issue, pancreatitis, or chronic condition.
+Medication: Because diarrhea in dogs can have so many causes, the type of medication that you give will depend on the diarrhea’s underlying cause.
+If the stool sample that you bring to the vet’s office tests positive for parasites, your dog will need an anti-parasitic medication, often called a dewormer, every day for about 7 to 10 days.
+If the stool is negative for parasites, your vet will probably take a blood sample to check for elevated enzyme levels in the liver to determine the cause of tummy upset, which can be a foreign body issue, pancreatitis, or chronic condition.
+They might also perform diagnostic tests like abdominal x-rays, fecal cultures to look for bacteria, and biopsies of different parts of the digestive tract.
+Results of these diagnostic tests will determine what medications your dog will need.
 Give medicines like Pepto Bismol only under a vet’s supervision or with their recommendation.

 For dogs who love to eat from the trash or scraps from the table, the first step is to dog-proof your home, especially the kitchen, and stop feeding human snacks to your pup.
-Dogs eating people food is a common cause of diarrhea and even more serious, pancreatitis.
+For example, use a trash can that is difficult for dogs to get into.
+Dogs eating people food is a common cause of diarrhea and pancreatitis, a very serious digestive disease.

 Prevent your pet from eating foreign objects and other unsavory treats like animal feces, small mammals and even gravel.
 Keep your backyard tidy and dog-friendly by regularly scooping waste, which attracts parasites, insects and carrion birds.
 If you hit the dog park regularly, make sure your pet has all the proper vaccines and watch them while you’re there.

 Finally, paying attention to your pet’s poop is integral to their daily health.
 By noticing changes that can coincide with stress or diet, you’ll know what’s normal and what isn’t.
-This is especially helpful when your dog may be suffering from a serious illness that you simply can’t prevent.
+Normal dog poop is firm and chocolate-brown, while diarrhea is watery and may have specks of red, indicating blood.
+Knowing the difference between normal and abnormal is especially helpful when your dog may be suffering from a serious illness that you simply can’t prevent.